Introduction to ASP.NET Core Middleware

 public delegate Task RequestDelegate(HttpContext context);

-The Run method() accepts the method as an attribute, and their syntax match with the RequestDelegate.
+The Run method() accepts the method as an attribute, and its syntax matches the RequestDelegate.
 So the method agrees with the HTTPContext attribute and returns the task.
-So we can make use of either a particular Lambda Expression or a particular Function in Run Method().
+So we can use either a particular Lambda Expression or a particular Function in Run Method().

-Let’s make the asynchronous by using the await and async to enhance the performance and scalability.
+Let’s make the asynchronous using the await and async to enhance the performance and scalability.

 app.Run(async context => await context.Response.WriteAsync("Hello World!"));